top of page

 First, the Basics

-County lines commonly refers to a model of drug distribution in which criminal networks use a dedicated mobile phone line (the "line") to move drugs from urban hubs into smaller towns, coastal areas, and rural communities.
+County lines refers to a model of drug distribution.
+In this model, criminal networks use a dedicated mobile phone line (the "line") to move drugs from urban hubs into smaller towns, coastal areas, and rural communities.
 Young people are recruited, groomed, and exploited to carry out the physical work of transportation and delivery.

-It's not just a niche inner-city issue.
-If you are a school that assumes it is insulated by geography, the evidence suggests otherwise.
+This issue is not just confined to inner cities.
+If your school assumes it is insulated by geography, the evidence suggests otherwise.
 Most police forces across England and Wales have reported county lines activity in their area.
 The reach extends into market towns, seaside resorts, and commuter belt suburbs.

 What Schools Often Miss

 Primary school-aged children are actively recruited because they attract less suspicion.
 Being asked to "keep watch," carry a bag, or pass on a package can all precede more serious exploitation.
-And it may have been happening for months before it becomes visible at secondary school.
+It may have been happening for months before it becomes visible at secondary school.

 The standard warning signs (unexplained cash, new trainers, multiple phones, going missing) are important but represent a later stage.
 By the time these appear, a young person is likely already embedded.
 The NSPCC identifies earlier indicators that are much easier to dismiss, including: